adam-stokes/deprecated-ztunzeed/posts/2012-12-04-multiline-sql-statements-in-clojure.markdown

-Topic: "Multiline sql statements in clojure"
+Topic: Multiline sql statements in clojure
 Date: 2012-12-04T15:00:00Z
-Category: clojure
+Category: clojure, lisp

 ***NB*** Most of these articles are geared towards those are who not really familiar with Clojure and are just getting started. (like me)